 When it comes to Facebook advertising, it simply means pressing the boost-post button for many businesses out there.
 Boost-post is an extremely quick and easy way for your post to get higher reach, which makes it attractive for time-scarce business owners.
 The downside is that the options are limited, without the ability to exclude or narrow audience.
 Unsurprisingly, it is also with the same group of “post boosters” that I hear complaints of Facebook not generating business results for them, or it being a “money blackhole.”
 Well, it turns out that Facebook advertising is actually more much complicated and powerful than just clicking boost posts.
 Here, in this infographic guide, I outline the steps to getting phenomenal results on this platform with 1.71 billion active monthly users.

-There are some hacks to determining their interests.
+Is nothing coming out of your head?
+There are some hacks for determining their interests.

 - Go to the facebook profile of an existing customer and check out her about page.
 From there you can see a list of her favorites and liked pages.
 Repeat a few times and try to find commonalities.